Edelmackey/Data-science-portfolio-by-Rapha-l-Lacoste-Cordeau/README.md

 # Data science portfolio by Raphael Lacoste
-This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.
+This portfolio is a compilation of notebooks I created for data analysis or for exploration of machine learning algorithms.

+## School projects

+## Personal projects

+## Work projects

+## Work in progress